-CTT’s lead therapeutic product, CTT1403, is a PSMA-targeted 177Lu-labeled agent for prostate cancer that can has superior binding characteristics, long circulation half-life, enhanced tumor uptake and unparalleled anti-tumor efficacy.
-CTT1403 will specifically deliver the radionuclide, 177Lu, minimizing toxic side effects and more effectively treating metastatic prostate cancer and other tumors where PSMA is expressed.
+CTT’s radiotherapeutic product, CTT1403, is a PSMA-targeted 177Lu-labeled agent for prostate cancer that has excellent binding characteristics, long circulation half-life, enhanced tumor uptake and substantial anti-tumor efficacy.
+CTT1403 specifically delivers the radionuclide, 177Lu, to cancer cells, minimizing toxic side effects and more effectively treating metastatic prostate cancer and other tumors where PSMA is expressed.
 Recognizing the same PSMA target and utilizing the same binding region, CTT1403 and its companion agent, CTT1057, can be used as a theranostic pair to effectively detect and treat PSMA positive tumors.

 Two features make CTT1403 unique and unlike other PSMA-targeted drugs currently in development: 1.
 CTT’s molecules bind irreversibly to PSMA and this distinctive mode of binding enhances rapid uptake of the drug within the tumor; and 2.
 CTT1403 contains an albumin binding component that increases circulation of the drug in the body and further increases the dose of drug that accumulates at the tumor sites.